MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-monitor.md

 The following parameters are available to be configured in the azurestack.cfg file.
 Parameters in bold need to be configured independently from the authentication model you choose.

-For more information on how to create a SPN, see [Use an app identity to access resources](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals).
+For more information on how to create an SPN, see [Use an app identity to access resources](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals).

 | Parameter | Description | Authentication |
 | --- | --- | --- |